segao/EarthPorn-Wallpaper/README.md

 # Landscrape
-A python script that downloads the top upvoted images from the nature and landscape subreddit, [/r/EarthPorn](https://reddit.com/r/EarthPorn), and sets it as your current Mac OS wallpaper.
+A python script that downloads the top upvoted images from the nature and landscape subreddit, [/r/EarthPorn](https://reddit.com/r/EarthPorn), and sets it as your current OS wallpaper.

 # About
 This script uses the existing Reddit JSON API.
 Instructions for its use can be found [here](https://github.com/reddit/reddit/wiki/API).